 - iPhone 11: A13 chip, 64/256/512GB storage, Dual SIM

 - iPhone XR: A12 chip, 64/256/512GB storage, Dual SIM

-Both models come in 64GB, 256GB and 512GB storage options though, and microSD for storage expansion isn't available on any model.
+All four models come in 64GB, 128GB and 256GB storage options and microSD for storage expansion isn't available on any model.